TheShy-Dream/MSA-TeCaFN/README.md

 ## Citation

-If you use this code please cite it as:
+If you use this code please cite it as, thank you for your support.:

 ```
 @article{huang2024text,